puneetjindal/advancedtf/README.md

 **Audience 2 - Students with a local machine with GPU on it.**
 * Machine can be Linux, Mac or Windows
-*They should directly move to setting up docker as per the respective machine environment*
+*They should directly move to Step 2 i.e. setting up docker as per the respective machine environment*